 there is an odd number), they shall be given a bye.
 This may only

-happen to a player once in the tournament.
-In addition, if a player
+happen to a player once in the tournament - and should always be to a

 is absent, the controller can opt to give them a special bye if they feel